DCC-EX/dcc-ex.github.io/docs/advanced-setup/IBT_2-motor-board-setup.rst

 Tech Notes
 ***********

-add notes here showing what pins are in the motordrivers section and what the pins are on the motor boards.
+***TODO: Add notes here showing what pins are in the motordrivers section and what the pins are on the motor boards.
 Also show the motor board section.
 Show how they can chage the pins if there is a problem by creating a new motor board type.

 Below is a link to the IBT_2 schematic.
 Click to enlarge.